nitya308/mahjouba-makers-frontend/README.md

 ## Setup Steps

-Due to the native code being used in this project, you need to run this thorugh the iOS simulator on MacOS rather than through the Expo mobile app scanning a QR code.
+Due to the native code being used in this project, we are using a bare Expo flow rather than a managed Expo flow; i.e., you need to run this thorugh the iOS simulator on MacOS rather than through the Expo mobile app scanning a QR code.
 (Sorry, Windows users - you're out of luck.)

 1. clone repo and `yarn install`
    - We are using yarn because npm has issues with installing peer dependencies, which in turn causes issues when you eventually want to deploy to TestFlight